rabbitholiness/Bitcoin-Core-App/pages/send/send-form-inputs.md

 ### Custom fees

-Users can set a custom fee by enabling the custom fee option in the send options dropdown.
-The default value is set to the same value as the default option in the standard selection.
+Users can enable the custom fee option from the send options dropdown.
+By default, the custom fee field is pre-filled with the value of the default option in the standard fee selection.

 {% include picture.html
 	image = "/assets/images/send/send-form-custom-fee.png"